- Oops!Something went wrong.Please try again later.

 Wet your hands with clean, running water (warm or cold), turn off the tap, and apply soap

 Lather your hands by rubbing them together with the soap.
 Lather the backs of your hands, between your fingers, and under your nails.

 Scrub your hands for at least 20 seconds.
 (The amount of time it takes to hum the “Happy Birthday” song from beginning to end twice.)

 Dry your hands using a clean towel or air dry them.

-There are a few other things you can do: “Avoid touching the eyes, nose, and mouth,” Watkins says.
-“COVID-19 can remain on surfaces for a few hours, so disinfecting areas with bleach wipes is appropriate to reduce the risk of transmission.”
+There are a few other things you can do too: “Avoid touching the eyes, nose, and mouth,” Watkins says.
+“COVID-19 can remain on surfaces, so disinfecting areas with bleach wipes is appropriate to reduce the risk of transmission.”
 It’s also a good idea to do your best to avoid people who appear to be sick, Adalja says.

 And, for the record, no: You don’t need to wear a mask.
-The CDC does not recommend it and U.S. Surgeon General Jerome Adams recently went on Twitter to say that they are “NOT effective” (his caps) in keeping the general public from catching coronavirus.
-So, there's that.
+The CDC does not recommend it and U.S. Surgeon General Jerome Adams recently went on Twitter to say that they are “NOT effective” (his caps) in keeping the general public from catching novel coronavirus.

 You Might Also Like